 Yoast SEO is one of the most important plugins which I use on every blog.
 It’s an all in one solution for all the on-page SEO a blog needs.
 It also has a premium version with additional options.

 The settings can get a little tricky, so I wrote a complete article on it a while ago.
-You can go through: How to Install and Setup WordPress SEO by Yoast Plugin in 2017 – Settings
+You can go through: How to Install and Setup WordPress SEO by Yoast Plugin – Settings

 Other Plugins which I recommend to use: